Giancarlo Stanton Player Props: Yankees vs. Rockies

 Rockies Pitching Rankings

-- The Rockies' 5.71 team ERA ranks 29th among all league pitching staffs.
+- The Rockies have the 29th-ranked team ERA across all league pitching staffs (5.67).

-- Rockies pitchers combine to give up 135 total home runs at a clip of 1.5 per game (most in baseball).
+- Rockies pitchers combine to give up the most home runs in baseball (136 total, 1.5 per game).

-- In his most recent time out on Saturday, the lefty tossed six innings against the San Francisco Giants, giving up two earned runs while surrendering five hits.
+- In his last time out on Saturday, the righty tossed 3 2/3 innings against the San Francisco Giants, giving up three earned runs while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.